webhintio/hint/packages/hint-http-compression/README.md

   [only over HTTPS (as proxies misinterpret unknown encodings)][brotli over https].

-  As a rule, for best performance and interoperability, resources should be served compressed with Zopfli over insecure HTTP, and Brotli when sending over HTTPS with a fallback to Zopfli if HTTPS is not supported.
+  As a rule, for best performance and compatibility, resources should be served compressed with Zopfli over insecure HTTP, and Brotli when sending over HTTPS with a fallback to Zopfli if HTTPS is not supported.